benzgt03/Covid-19-Linear-Regression-Model/README.md

 # Covid-19-Linear-Regression-Model

-This file is to use regression model for Covid 19 in thailand
+This file is to use regression model for Dataset Covid 19 in thailand